Insulin lispro (By injection)

 - Do not mix different types of insulin, unless your doctor tells you to.
 If you are told to mix lispro with a longer-acting insulin, draw up insulin lispro into the syringe first.
 Then draw up the longer-acting insulin and inject it right away.

-- Do not transfer Humalog® U-200 from the KwikPen to a syringe for use.
+- Do not transfer Humalog® U-200 from the prefilled pen to a syringe for use.

 - The insulin solution should look clear and colorless.
-Do not use it if it is cloudy or clumpy.
+Do not use it if it is cloudy, clumpy, discolored, or has particles in it.

 - Keep all medicine away from heat and direct light.